mindspore-ai/docs/docs/mindspore/programming_guide/source_en/incremental_operator_build.md

 output: [1.
 16. 81.]
 ```

-The `kernel_meta` folder is generated in the directory where the execution is performed, which contains the `.o`, `.json`, and `.info` files of the Square operator.
+The `rank_0/kernel_meta` folder is generated in the directory where the execution is performed, which contains the `.o`, `.json`, and `.info` files of the Square operator.
 The current directory structure is as follows:

 ```text
 └─src